Now in our second century, Truman has a proud past and a promising future.

 The Truman Historical Association is a nonprofit group collecting and preserving artifacts from Truman’s 100+ years of history.
 Association meetings are first Thursday each month at 7:00 PM.
 Meetings are held at the Museum (address below).
 Their annual meeting is held in May, and membership is $10.

 The historical association operates the Truman Historical Museum, located at 109 West Ciro Street.
 Phone 507.776.7889.
-Scheduled hours are Monday, Wednesday, and Friday 1:00 – 4:00 PM in the winter, 1:00 – 5:00 PM in the summer.
+Scheduled hours are Fridays 1:00 – 4:00 PM.
 The museum will also open by appointment for tours and classroom visits.
 Donations are always appreciated and much needed to continue operation.

 A chronological history of Truman is also available for your perusal.
 Below is Truman’s first 100 years in a narrative form or for a year-by-year review.